0chain/zboxcli/README.md

 Upload file with _--encrypted_ tag.

-Get encryptionpublickey first, by calling from user you are sharing with:
+Ask for encryptionpublickey first of the user you are sharing file with:

 ```
 ./zbox getwallet